Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The multi-factor authentication security protocol can be less secure in the case of a lost or stolen device.

 If a would-be hacker is in close proximity to a building with Wi-Fi, then he or she can potentially gain open access to the company’s IT environment.
-There is still the challenge of obtaining the user’s password or PIN, but most hackers have determined how to overcome those barriers.
+There is still the challenge of obtaining the user’s password or PIN.
+But most hackers have determined how to overcome those barriers.

 When your employees are not in possession and control of an authenticated device, you must take critical steps.